asrashley/dash-live/README.md

     --host http://localhost:5000/ tmp/downloaded.json
 ```

-The `Timing reference` property of each uploaded stream needs to be set before
+**The `Timing reference` property of each uploaded stream needs to be set before
-the streams are playable.
+the streams are playable**.
 After the media has been installed onto the server,
 each stream needs to be modified to set the stream's timing reference.

 From the streams list page (e.g. http://localhost:5000/streams) click on each